Xalior/gulp-preload-image/README.md

 The canonical location of this project is now [Xalior/gulp-preload-image](https://github.com/Xalior/gulp-preload-image).

-gulp-preload-image is a Gulp extension to add a image preloading to a project, via HTML, Javascript or CSS3 file(s) in the pipeline.
+gulp-preload-image is a Gulp extension to add a image preloading to a project, via CSS3 (and, coming - HTML and Javascript) as part of the pipeline.
 [Gulp is a streaming build system](https://github.com/gulpjs/gulp) utilizing [node.js](http://nodejs.org/).

 ```javascript
 var preload = require('gulp-preload-image');